Entropy production of Multivariate Ornstein-Uhlenbeck processes correlates with consciousness levels in the human brain: Methods

 \subsection{Parameter estimation of the MOU process}

 We fit the MOU process from the fMRI time series data for each subject in each sleep condition.
 We rely on a recent estimation method that tunes the MOU model such that its covariance structure reproduces the matrices in Eq.~\eqref{emp-cov}, optimizing its parameters the Jacobian matrix $-\boldsymbol{B}$ as well as the input covariance matrix $2 \boldsymbol{D}$ \citep{Gilson2016}.
 Importantly, this optimization procedure incorporates topological constraints on $\boldsymbol{B}$, adjusting only existing anatomical connections, also keeping the input cross-covariances $D_{ij} = 0$ for $i \neq j$.
-Note that correspondence of the current notation corresponds to that previous publication \citep{Gilson2016} is $-\boldsymbol{B} \leftrightarrow \boldsymbol{J}$ and $2D \leftrightarrow \Sigma$; note that $-\boldsymbol{B} \leftrightarrow \boldsymbol{J}^{\mathrm{T}}$ in the subsequent paper \citep{Gilson2020}.
+Note that our current notation corresponds to a previous publication \citep{Gilson2016}, using the following $-\boldsymbol{B} \leftrightarrow \boldsymbol{J}$ and $2\textbf{D} \leftrightarrow \Sigma$; note that $-\boldsymbol{B} \leftrightarrow \boldsymbol{J}^{\mathrm{T}}$ in the subsequent paper \citep{Gilson2020}.

 The model is first calibrated by calculating the time constant $\tau$ from the empirical signals.

 where $a\left(v_{i} \mid u\right)$ is the slope of the linear regression of $v_{i}=\left[\log \left(\widehat{S}_{i i}^{0}\right), \log \left(\widehat{S}_{i i}^{1}\right)\right]$ by $u=[0,1]$.